Table of Contents

 With a 2% risk per trade, you have 100/2 = 50 attempts before depleting your entire account.
 This provides traders ample room to handle psychological drawdowns.

 |% Loss of Capital||% Gain Required to Recover Loss|

-But with 2% risk per trade & 5 consecutive losses, you will only lose 10% of your trading account.
-Therefore you just need 11.11% return to reach the breakeven.
-Comparatively less stressful isn’t it?
+However, with a 2% risk per trade and five consecutive losses, you’d only lose 10% of your trading account.
+This means you’d only require an 11.11% return to reach the breakeven point.
+Clearly, this is less stressful in comparison.

-With the excel calculator below by daytradinglife, we can see a 50% win rate statistically has chances of having 5 consecutive losses is 18.26% under the batch of 15 trades.
-When the number of trades will increase, this losing chances will similarly increase too.
-You can download this excel spreadsheet with the link below to calculate further:
+Using the Excel calculator provided by Day Trading Life below, we can see that statistically, a 50% win rate has an 18.26% chance of experiencing five consecutive losses within a batch of 15 trades.
+As the number of trades increases, the likelihood of losses also rises.
+You can download the Excel spreadsheet using the link below to perform further calculations:

 Dependency on Risk/Reward Ratio:

-Generally, if you have a trading strategy where your Risk/Reward ratio is double, say 1:2.
-That means if you risk 2% you will get a 4% profit back.
-Therefore with a 50% win rate for 10 trades samples, you can actually make a 10% return on your account.
-With a higher winning rate, you can earn even more, just only risking 2% per trade.
+In general, if your trading strategy employs a Risk/Reward ratio of 1:2, meaning you risk 2% to potentially gain 4%, you can achieve a 10% return on your account with a 50% win rate over 10 sample trades.
+With a higher win rate, you can earn even more while only risking 2% per trade.
 Refer to the example below:

-But with proper discipline, a trader gets a positive long term curve in this trading account balance, as shown in the first example.
+However, with disciplined trading, a trader can maintain a positive long-term trajectory for their trading account balance, as demonstrated in the first example.

 Is it Possible to Lose the Entire Account Value Risking 2% per Trade?